-- Dress having two or more of following details collar, set in sleeves, placket, band cuff, tucks, covered belt, decorative top stitching, smocking, lace or trim. - Garment for party or formal wear - Lined tailored suit, skirt with jacket, cape, or coat - Lined tailored coat, jacket, or cape, not part of suit - Jeans, overalls, jean skirt, or jean jacket, constructed with flat fell seams or mock flat fell seams.
-Must have a zipper or plackets. - Jumpsuit with at least two of the following: zipper, sleeves, collar, yoke, shoulder straps - Evening gown, prom, or formal dress - Garment made of velvet, velveteen, plaid, or wool fabric - 121 All-weather wear (ski suit, jacket, vest, etc.) - 122 Costume: i.e., Halloween, Easter - 123 Advanced Non-Clothing, Sewn examples include purses, tote bags, backpacks, outdoor equipment, horse articles such as a saddle bag, cooling sheet, recreational items such as kites or toys.
-(2 exhibits allowed) - 124 Knitted or crocheted items such as afghans, sweaters, vest, shawls, lap-cozys (3 exhibits allowed). - Historically Accurate Clothing, Sewn clothing made using materials and construction techniques appropriate for period of clothing ie. dress, uniform etc. Exhibit does not have to use the exact fabric or technique but there should be evidence of effort.
+- 76 Advanced Garment: - 77 Coordinated skirt and blouse and/or vest, two-piece dress, or washable suit - 78 Dress having two or more of following details collar, set in sleeves, placket, band cuff, tucks, covered belt, decorative top stitching, smocking, lace or trim. - 79 Garment for party or formal wear - 80 Lined tailored suit, skirt with jacket, cape, or coat - 81 Lined tailored coat, jacket, or cape, not part of suit - 82 Jeans, overalls, jean skirt, or jean jacket, constructed with flat fell seams or mock flat fell seams.
+Must have a zipper or plackets. - 83 Jumpsuit with at least two of the following: zipper, sleeves, collar, yoke, shoulder straps - 84 Evening gown or dress, prom, or formal dress - 85 Garment made of velvet, velveteen, plaid, or wool fabric - 86 Bathing suit, leotards, sweat suit, exercise clothing - 87 All-weather wear (ski suit, jacket, vest, etc.) - 88 Costume: i.e., Halloween, Easter - 89 Historically Accurate Clothing, Sewn clothing made using materials and construction techniques appropriate for period of clothing ie. dress, uniform etc. Exhibit does not have to use the exact fabric or technique but there should be evidence of effort.